Daubert-Ready CPA Expert Witness Checklist for Business Valuation & Damages

 How Opposing Experts Attack CPA Expert Witness Opinions

-• Failure to consider alternative values: An expert who mechanically applies one methodology without explaining why alternatives are inapplicable is vulnerable to exclusion or diminished weight.
+• Failure to consider alternative values: An expert who mechanically applies one methodology without explaining why alternatives are inapplicable is vulnerable to a Daubert motion on reliability grounds.

-• Cherry-picking comparable companies: In the market approach, selection of guideline companies without a transparent, documented screening process invites attack on the comparability and reliability of the resulting multiples.
+• Cherry-picking comparable companies: In the market approach, selection of guideline companies without a transparent, documented screening protocol undermines the opinion.

-• Undisclosed assumptions: Any assumption embedded in the expert’s model that is not disclosed in the written report is a significant vulnerability on cross-examination.
+• Undisclosed assumptions: Any assumption embedded in the expert’s model that is not disclosed in the written report is a significant vulnerability at deposition.

 • Compensation arrangement issues: A contingent fee arrangement — where the expert is paid based on the outcome — is ethically prohibited and will likely result in exclusion of the expert’s testimony.